International response to the Holocaust: Turkey

 Turkey remained officially neutral and maintained diplomatic relations with Nazi Germany.
 During the war, Turkey denaturalized 3,000 to 5,000 Jews living abroad; 2,200 and 2,500 Turkish Jews were ultimately deported to extermination camps such as Auschwitz and Sobibor; and several hundred interned in Nazi concentration camps.
 When Nazi Germany encouraged neutral countries to repatriate their Jewish citizens, Turkish diplomats received instructions to avoid repatriating Jews even if they could prove their Turkish nationality.

 Turkey was also the only neutral country to implement anti-Jewish laws during the war.
 Between 1940 and 1944, around 13,000 Jews passed through Turkey from Europe to Mandatory Palestine.
 More Turkish Jews suffered as a result of discriminatory policies during the war than were saved by Turkey.
-Although Turkey has promoted the idea that it was a rescuer of Jews during the Holocaust, this is considered ostensible by certain historians.
-Such authors suggest that Turkey used this image to promote Armenian genocide denial.
+Turkey has since promoted a myth that it was a rescuer of Jews during the Holocaust, which it uses to promote Armenian genocide denial.